paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-080-general-rules.md

 (3) **Ethical considerations**

-  (A) *Financial disclosure* — During the entire period that an individual appointed under subparagraph (A) or (D) of paragraph (1) is a member of the Oversight Board, such individual shall be treated as serving as an officer or employee referred to in section 101(f) of the Ethics in Government Act of 1978 for purposes of title I of such Act, except that section 101(d) of such Act shall apply without regard to the number of days of service in the position.
+  (A) *Financial disclosure* — During the entire period that an individual appointed under subparagraph (A) or (D) of paragraph (1) is a member of the Oversight Board, such individual shall be treated as serving as an officer or employee referred to in [section 13103(f) of title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section13103/f&num=0&edition=prelim), United States Code, for purposes of subchapter I of chapter 131 of such title, except that section 13103(d) of such title shall apply without regard to the number of days of service in the position.

   (B) *Restrictions on post-employment* — For purposes of [section 207(c) of title 18](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title18-section207/c&num=0&edition=prelim), United States Code, an individual appointed under subparagraph (A) or (D) of paragraph (1) shall be treated as an employee referred to in section 207(c)(2)(A)(i) of such title during the entire period the individual is a member of the Board, except that subsections (c)(2)(B) and (f) of section 207 of such title shall not apply.